kevin-shin/CompilerforCFG/README.md

 This project was created as part of an assignment in Theory of Computation, taught by Daniel Kluver Fall 2018 at Macalester College.
-I received his help and guidance, as well as that of my teammates Juliet, Paige, and Tom.
+I received his help and guidance, and the instructions for running the executable are taken directly from his project description.
+I also received the help of my teammates Juliet, Paige, and Tom.